 All CUA hospital plans let you access public and private hospitals, although the procedures covered can vary widely.

-Your three options are basic, standard and premium cover.
+Your three options are standard and premium cover.
 With premium, you can also choose whether or not you’d like to include pregnancy-related cover, as well as a zero excess option.

 |Cardiac and related|

 |Pregnancy||With optional pregnancy cover only|

 |Joint replacements and revisions||Hip, knee, shoulder and elbow|